RonYariv/football-analysis/README.md

 - **Tracking Across Frames**
   - Tracks each player and the ball frame-by-frame using ByteTrack.
-  - Maintains persistent track IDs for each object, even with occlusions.
+  - Maintains persistent track IDs for each object.

 - **Camera Movement Compensation**
   - Estimates camera motion using Lucas-Kanade optical flow.